kelseyhightower/kubernetes-the-hard-way/docs/02-client-tools.md

 ```
 echo "source <(kubectl completion bash)" >> ~/.bashrc && . ~/.bashrc
 ```
->You can also omit the "&& bash" and reload the shell later.
+> This will only enable tab completion for your current user.
->This will only enable tab completion for your current user.
+> You can also run `echo "source <(kubectl completion bash)" >> /etc/profile.d/kubectl_completion.sh . /etc/profile` to get tab completion for all users.

 ### Verification